-The government is committed to increasing spending on research and development (R&D) by UK businesses, and has earmarked £39.8m for 2022-2025 to do just that.
+The government is committed to increasing spending on research and development (R&D) by UK businesses and has earmarked £39.8 billion for 2022-2025 to do just that.
 But many firms are still unaware that financial help is available, are unsure about whether they carry out R&D, or simply ask ‘what is an R&D claim?’

 As a result, millions of pounds of government R&D tax credits are not being claimed by eligible businesses, who would find the money invaluable to help fund future growth.